azet/draft-zauner-tls-aes-ocb/draft-zauner-tls-aes-ocb.md

   * US Patent No. 7,046,802 (Issued May 16, 2006) - Filed 30 Jul 2001.
 Inventor Name: Phillip W. Rogaway, Assignee: Rogaway Phillip W
   * US Patent No. 7,200,227 (Issued Apr 3, 2007) - Filed 18 Jul 2005.
 Inventor Name: Phillip Rogaway, Assignee: Phillip Rogaway
   * US Patent No. 7,949,129 (Issued May 24, 2011) - Filed 23 Mar 2007.
 Inventor Name: Phillip W. Rogaway, Assignee: Rogaway Phillip W

+  Use of technology described by these patents, when used with TLS, has been explicitly exempted from any previous claims by the original authors and patent holders.

 # IANA Considerations
 IANA is requested to assign the values for the ciphersuites defined in {{fssuites}}